-Preserving its functionality and general layout, the new Ulysse Nardin Sonata Streamline (ref.
-675-00) alarm watch features a slightly upgraded automatic movement and an absolutely stunning -though some may call it kitschy- exterior appearance with the satin-finished titanium accented with a glossy ceramic bezel and polished rose gold crowns and push-pieces.
-Yet, to many of us the most interesting part of this watch is not the color scheme or the combination of materials, but the gorgeous -both in its complexity and finish- Caliber UN-67 self-movement that the Swiss-based brand designed and manufactured at their own production facilities.
+Preserving its functionality and the general layout, the Ulysse Nardin Sonata Streamline (ref.
+675-00) features a slightly upgraded automatic movement with a mechanical alarm module.
+There is also an absolutely stunning -though some may call it kitschy- exterior appearance with the satin-finished titanium accented with a glossy ceramic bezel and polished rose gold crowns and push-pieces.
+Yet, to many of us the most interesting part is not the color scheme or the combination of materials, but the gorgeous -both in its complexity and finish- Caliber UN-67 self-movement that the Swiss-based brand designed and manufactured at their own production facilities.

 With a number of its parts crafted from silicium -a high-tech material that is as lightweight as it is resistant to magnetic fields-, the new Caliber UN-67 is so far one of the most advanced mechanical movements in the world.

 Judging by its specs, the UN-67 is an evolution of the UN-66 caliber that powered the 2008 limited edition Sonata Silicium.
 While the older watch limited the use of the high-tech material, which is usually employed to make electronic components, to its dial and a patented hairspring, this new caliber adds to the mix a silicium-made anchor and escapement wheel thus making the watch even more durable and precise.
 All these parts are made by Ulysse Nardin’s sister company Sigatec, so the movement still can be called “in-house”.